shunde97/duke/docs/README.md

 - Delete tasks which contains the desired keyword from the list of tasks.
 ### Mass mark done tasks
 - Mark all tasks containing the desired keyword as done.
-### Generate list of tasks
-- Generate the current list of tasks with their description and whether they are done or not
 ### Save list of tasks for future use
 - Close the app and saves the current list of tasks so that when Double McSpicy is opened in future, the list of tasks is still accessible.